TSoli/dotfiles/README.md

    [Nerd-Fonts](https://github.com/ryanoasis/nerd-fonts) which needs to be manually enabled for the terminal in order for some symbols to show.

+5. If running Linux, you may like to install [Alacritty](https://github.com/alacritty/alacritty) as a terminal emulator
+   \(note there is config for it in this repo\).

 # Troubleshooting

 If it seems that `.zprofile` or `.zshrc` is not running properly on startup this is likely due to the terminal not running as a login shell.
 Therefore, you may need to change this setting in the terminal application itself.

+It is also likely that the first time opening tmux the plugins will need to be manually installed by pressing the prefix \(C-Space\) and then 'I' \(S-i\).

 # Updating the config files